Skip to content

 Wire up motor control: Motor HAT, two ultrasonic sensors, and a relay for power management

-Result: HAT-based wiring with additional sensors
+Result: HAT-based wiring with additional sensors on remaining GPIO pins.

-Use Case 4: Plant Monitor
+Plant Monitor

 Prompt: